Paraquat Lawsuit | Parkinson’s Disease

 Paraquat causes oxidative stress because of redox properties that are inherent to the chemical’s composition.

 A strong oxidant, paraquat readily undergoes redox cycling (a repetitive process involving reduction and oxidation reactions) in the presence of molecular oxygen, which is plentiful in living cells.
 Paraquat’s redox cycling in living cells interferes with cellular functions that are necessary to sustain life with cellular respiration in animal cells.
-The redox cycling also creates a reactive oxygen species known as superoxide radical, an extremely reactive molecule that can initiate a cascading series of chemical reactions that creates other reactive oxygen species that damage lipids, proteins, and nucleic acids, molecules that are essential components of the structures and functions of living cells.
-Because paraquat’s redox cycling can repeat indefinitely in the conditions typically present in living cells, a single molecule of paraquat can trigger the production of countless molecules of destructive superoxide radical.
+The redox cycling also creates a reactive oxygen species known as superoxide radical, an extremely reactive molecule that can initiate a cascading series of chemical reactions that create other reactive oxygen species that damage lipids, proteins, and nucleic acids, molecules that are essential components of the structures and functions of living cells.
+Because paraquat’s redox cycling can repeat indefinitely in the conditions typically present in living cells, a single molecule of paraquat can trigger the production of countless molecules of destructive superoxide radicals.

 The same redox properties that make paraquat toxic to plant cells and other types of animal cells make it toxic to dopaminergic neurons in humans.
 Paraquat creates oxidative stress through redox cycling, which interferes with the function of, damages, and ultimately kills dopaminergic neurons in the human brain.